treehouse/timberline/README.markdown

 2. If you're including Timberline in a Rails app, there's a convenient way to configure it that should fit in with the rest of your app - if you include a yaml file named timberline.yaml in your config directory, Timberline will automatically detect it and load it up.
+Note that you will have to separate each section by Rails environment, similar to your database.yml file.
 The syntax for this file is shockingly boring:

+        development:
           database: 1
           host: 192.168.1.105
           port: 12345
           password: foobar

 3. Like the yaml format but you're not using Rails?
 Don't worry, just write your yaml file and set the TIMBERLINE\_YAML constant inside your app like so:

         TIMBERLINE_YAML = 'path/to/your/yaml/file.yaml'

+4. Running on Heroku?
+Define an environment variable for the URL:

+        export REDIS_URL="redis://:foobar@192.168.1.105:12345/1"

+   You can also specify the namespace via environment variables too:

+        export TIMBERLINE_NAMESPACE=awesome

 ### Pushing jobs onto a queue